EVIDENCE-BASED THERAPY

 Hi, I’m Dr. Regina Lazarovich, PhD

-Clinical Psychologist specializing in the treatment of binge eating disorder, emotional eating, & body image issues in CA & NY
+Clinical Psychologist specializing in the treatment of eating disorders & body image issues in CA, FL, & NY

 I can help you make peace with food and be more present in your life.

-I use several evidence-based approaches to help clients heal from binge eating disorder (BED), emotional eating, orthorexia, and multiple failed diet attempts.
-I also help with negative body image and body dysmorphic disorder (BDD).
+I use several evidence-based approaches to help clients heal from binge eating disorder (BED), bulimia, anorexia, orthorexia, and disordered eating.
+I also help clients break free from body image struggles.

-I base my approach to disordered eating and body image concerns on Health at Every Size® (HAES).
-This framework helps people of all sizes adopt healthy behaviors instead of focusing on body size.
-As a HAES-aligned therapist, I support body diversity.
+I base my approach to disordered eating and body image concerns on Health at Every Size® (HAES) principles.
+This weight-inclusive framework helps people of all sizes adopt healthy behaviors instead of focusing on body size.
+As a HAES-aligned therapist, I firmly believe that every body deserves care, compassion, and respect.
 I acknowledge the structural forces that influence my clients' well-being and help them navigate those systems.

 Your struggles with food and body image are not your fault.
 Society and the people around you influence your thoughts about your body and worth.
 With Cognitive Behavioral Therapy (CBT), I'll help you shift your beliefs.
 We will work together to build up your confidence so you can do the things you've been postponing and live the life you want.